home-assistant/home-assistant.io/source/_integrations/formula_one.markdown

 The list of currently available resources:

 - Sensors representing each position in the Drivers Championship
-- Sensors representing each Driver in the Drivers Championship
+- Sensors representing each driver in the Drivers Championship
 - Sensors representing each position in the Constructors Championship
-- Sensors representing each Constructor in the Constructors Championship
+- Sensors representing each constructor in the Constructors Championship
-- Sensors representing each Race of the season
+- Sensors representing each race of the season
-- A sensor representing the next Race of the season
+- Sensor representing the next race of the season